following material has been excerpted from the book

 returned to Garn, where it was said he could feel the blinding light of

 the Jedi from across the galaxy, and so his existence came to be one of

-Kapekos was filled with rage at the Council's betrayal, and a desire for
+Filled with rage at the Council's betrayal, a desire for

 What can be discerned is that with the aid of Alquist and others, Kapekos